bmcclure/CakePHP-AutoAsset-Plugin/README.markdown

 Directly From GitHub
 --------------------

-Simply clone this repository to your CakePHP application under app\Plugin\AutoAsset
+Simply clone this repository to your CakePHP application under app\Plugin\AutoAsset.
+If your app is version-controlled with Git already, then you can add AutoAsset as a submodule.

 For CakePHP 2.0 users